 |Mindful Eating||This involves being aware of what and how much you’re eating.
 It encourages savoring each bite and paying attention to feelings of hunger and fullness.|

-as a healthier you.
+.
 In addition to being better for the environment and often tastier than conventionally-grown produce, studies have shown that organic foods may contain higher levels of certain nutrients compared to their non-organic counterparts.
 If you’re unsure where to begin when it comes to shopping for organic items, consult with a registered dietitian who can help guide your choices based on your unique needs.

 Lastly, remember that moderation is key when following a real food diet.
 It’s important not only to enjoy the wholesome flavors of natural ingredients but also be mindful about portion sizes—especially when indulging in treats from time to time.
 Focus on nourishing your body with the highest quality fuel by choosing whole or minimally processed foods most of the time while allowing yourself some flexibility for occasional indulgences without guilt or shame attached.
 By balancing these principles with an emphasis on listening to your body’s hunger cues and adopting sustainable habits over time, you’ll discover the numerous benefits associated with this way of eating—which we’ll delve into further in our next section about its advantages for weight loss and overall well-being.